plone/training/rapido.rst

 .. only:: presentation

     * A Plone add-on,
-    * it extends your Plone site features,
+    * Used to extend your Plone site features,
-    * entirely through the theming tool.
+    * Works entirely through the theming tool.

 .. only:: not presentation

-    Rapido is a Plone add-on allowing the implementation of custom features on top of Plone.
+    Rapido is a Plone add-on that allows implementation of custom features on top of Plone.
     It is a simple yet powerful way to extend the behavior of your Plone site without using the underlying frameworks.
     The **Plone theming tool** is the interface used to build ``rapido.plone`` applications.
     This means that Rapido applications can be written both **on the file system** or using the **inline editor** of the Plone theming tool.

-    A Rapido application is just a piece of your current theme: it can be imported, exported, copied, modified, etc. just like the rest of the theme.
+    A Rapido application is just a part of your current theme:
+    It can be imported, exported, copied, modified, etc. just like the rest of the theme.
     But in addition to layout and design elements, it can contain business logic implemented in Python.

 A couple of comparisons